The Highest Point in Each State (and D.C.)

 You might be surprised to learn that mountain heights aren’t static—they can change due to geological processes like tectonic plate movements and weathering.
 Shifting among Earth’s plates can push mountains higher, while erosion and weathering can wear them down over time.
 However, researchers in Germany found that the height of mountains may be determined by an equilibrium of forces in the Earth's crust, not by erosion and weathering.
 This discovery, reported in Nature in 2020, shows that tectonic forces balance out with the weight of the mountains, maintaining their height even with varying erosion rates.

-A wooded clearing at the summit of Driskill Mountain, Louisiana’s highest point at 535 feet.
+The summit of Driskill Mountain is Louisiana’s highest point at 535 feet.

 The summit of Driskill Mountain is Louisiana’s highest point at 535 feet. / Fredlyfish4, Wikimedia Commons // CC BY-SA 3.0